secfit/CTI_AI/README.md

 ### Why Multiple Crews Instead of One?

-This is the question every student asks.
-Two technical reasons:

 **Context Window Overflow:** LLMs have token limits.
 Three research reports may total 30,000–60,000 tokens.
-Feeding all of them into a single agent context pushes the model to its limits — or beyond — where output quality degrades significantly.
+Feeding all of them into a single agent context pushes the model to its limits, or beyond where output quality degrades significantly.

 **Attention Dilution:** Even within token limits, attention quality drops as context grows.
 A model analyzing one focused document produces sharper extractions than the same model processing three documents simultaneously.
 Parallel crews with isolated contexts solve both problems.